Should I report violations to my supervisor, security or Human Resources and let them deal with it?

 Should I identify myself?

-Many investigations can be more quickly and effectively completed when the reporter is identified because it allows investigators to follow up directly with the reporter.
+Many investigations can be completed quicker and efficiently when the reporter is identified, as this allows investigators to follow up directly with them.
 If you choose to identify yourself in reporting your concern, Phillips 66 will make every reasonable effort to hold your name in confidence during any investigation.

 What if I face retaliation?